Hannah-Sten/TeXiFy-IDEA/Writerside/old_wiki/Preview.md

 ## Unicode math preview

 TeXiFy can show a unicode preview of some math characters like greek letters.
-You can trigger this with your cursor on a math command and clicking menu:Code[Folding > Collapse] or using kbd:[Ctrl + NumPad -].
+You can trigger this with your cursor on a math command and clicking <ui-path>Code | Folding | Collapse</ui-path> or using kbd:[Ctrl + NumPad -].
 Clicking on it will expand it again.
 TeXiFy shows these previews automatically when a project is opened.

 ## Equation preview

-You can use the Equation Preview by making sure your cursor is in a math environment and clicking menu:Tools[LaTeX > Preview Equation], or using kbd:[Ctrl + Shift + X].
+You can use the Equation Preview by making sure your cursor is in a math environment and clicking <ui-path>Tools | LaTeX | Preview Equation</ui-path>, or using kbd:[Ctrl + Shift + X].

 Since version 0.7.11, if you don’t have a custom preamble we use jlatexmath (https://github.com/opencollab/jlatexmath) and it should work out of the box.